-Refrigerant is a high-pressure liquid on the high side, and a low-pressure gas on the low side, and that change occurs in the condenser, which mounts in front of the radiator.
+Refrigerant is a high-pressure liquid on the high side, and a low-pressure gas on the low

 A/C systems will employ either an orifice tube or a thermal expansion valve to regulate the pressure.
 Most commonly used on OEM systems is the former, located on the inlet side of the evaporator, either in the line or at the evaporator's inlet tube.
 The thermal expansion valve is most often seen on import and aftermarket systems.
 It senses temperature and pressure, and the sudden drop in pressure it provides changes the refrigerant from a liquid to a very cold vaporizing liquid spray before it enters the evaporator.